 • stuffy nose, runny nose;

-• the baby rarely pees, experiences dryness in the oral cavity, cries without tears;
+• the baby rarely pees, experiences dry mouth, cries without tears;

 • there is a cough, sometimes with sputum;

-• wheezing during breathing, shortness of breath are clearly audible;
+• wheezing and shortness of breath can be clearly heard;

 • the baby rushes around the crib, spins in his arms, cannot find a place for himself due to the fact that he does not have enough oxygen.

-With bronchiolitis, spontaneous respiratory arrest (apnea) can occur.
+With bronchiolitis, spontaneous respiratory arrest (apnea) may occur.
 It occurs more often in premature babies.

-At the beginning of the disease, acute bronchiolitis is easily confused with ARVI because of the characteristic manifestations: nasal congestion in crumbs and a runny nose, sore throat, fever, and as a result, the child feels unwell.
-After a couple of days, coughing, wheezing (noisy, clearly labored breathing) and shortness of breath appear.
-The wheezing is so strong that even a person without a medical education can hear them without a phonendoscope.
-The general condition of the baby is rapidly deteriorating, sweating increases.
+At the onset of the disease, acute bronchiolitis can easily be confused with ARVI due to the characteristic manifestations: a stuffy nose in the baby and a runny nose, sore throat, increased temperature, and as a result, the child feels unwell.
+After a couple of days, coughing, wheezing (noisy, clearly difficult breathing) and shortness of breath appear.
+The wheezing is so strong that even a person without medical education can hear it without a phonendoscope.
+General state The baby's condition is rapidly deteriorating and sweating increases.

 During the course of the disease, mucus accumulates in the lumen of the bronchioles, closing the passages in the bronchi

-Mucus plugs lead to shortness of breath and poor ventilation.
-So, if bronchial spasm is observed during obstructive bronchitis, then during acute bronchiolitis in a child, poor airway patency is provoked by swelling of the walls of the bronchioles and accumulation of mucus in the passages.
+Mucus plugs lead to shortness of breath and poor ventilation of the lungs.
+So, if during obstructive bronchitis there is spasm of the bronchi, then during acute bronchiolitis in a child, poor airway patency is caused by swelling of the walls of the bronchioles and accumulation of mucus in the passages.

 Lung aeration and gas exchange are maintained by increased respiratory rate, but not for long.
-When respiratory failure increases, there is a lack of oxygen and an excess of carbon dioxide, swelling of the lungs begins.
+When respiratory failure intensifies, there is a lack of oxygen and an excess carbon dioxide, areas of the lungs begin to swell.

 With rapid diagnosis and proper treatment of acute bronchiolitis, the pathology disappears within 3 to 4 days, while bronchial obstruction is observed for another couple of weeks.

-During chronic bronchiolitis in newborns, the main symptom is shortness of breath with an intense increase and dry cough.
+During chronic bronchiolitis in newborns, the main symptom is shortness of breath with intense growth and a dry cough.

-It should be summarized and noted that the main difference between bronchiolitis is acute respiratory failure, which is extremely dangerous due to the risk of suffocation, and in the worst case, death can occur.
-Therefore, a child with a suspicion of such a pathology should be quickly diagnosed and, based on its results, promptly provided with professional medical assistance.
+It should be summarized and noted that the main difference between bronchiolitis is acute respiratory failure, which is extremely dangerous due to the risk of suffocation, and in the worst case can occur death.
+Therefore, a child suspected of having such a pathology should be quickly diagnosed and, based on its results, promptly provided professional help doctors

 Diagnosis and treatment

-To make a correct diagnosis, a comprehensive examination is necessary, consisting of the following stages:
+For staging correct diagnosis a comprehensive examination is required, consisting of the following stages:

 • listening with a stethoscope;